anjaustin/secure-docker-with-tls/README.md

 **1. Configure `dockerd` for TLS using the server credentials you created earlier.**

 NOTE: I found the following to be necessary for Debian and Ubuntu distros of Linux.
-You may not be able to access your docker daemon over tls without this modifcation.
+You may not be able to access your Docker daemon over tls without this modifcation.
 Here, we are not changing any existing files in the systemd service directories.
 We are simply adding an override configuration that will you to enable TLS for docker.

 First, create the override.conf file for the docker.service.